From Scattered Requirements

 to Unified Coverage in Minutes

 Five steps.
 Zero manual grunt work.
 Complete traceability.
-Every output in Gherkin — the language your entire team can read.
+Every output written in language your entire team can read.

 01